MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 5. On **Permissions**, decide who has access to the app, and what they can do with it.

+    - All [workspace](service-create-the-new-workspaces.md) users are automatically given access to the app for the workspace.
-    - In the [new experience workspaces](service-create-the-new-workspaces.md): specific people, Azure AD security groups and distribution lists, and Microsoft 365 Groups.
-All workspace users are automatically given access to the app for the workspace.
+    - You can also give access to specific people, Azure AD security groups and distribution lists, and Microsoft 365 Groups.
     - You can allow app users to connect to the app's underlying datasets by giving them Build permission.
 They'll see these datasets when they're searching for shared datasets.
 Read more about [allowing users to connect to the app's datasets](#allow-users-to-connect-to-datasets), in this article.
     - Users with Build permission can also have permission to copy reports from this app to another workspace.
 Read more about [allowing users to copy reports in the app](#allow-users-to-copy-reports), in this article.